Firefox Will Block Navigational Data URIs as Part of an Anti-Phishing Feature - Slashdot

 Please keep moving.
 Nothing to see here.

-A Better Headline (Score:4, Informative)
+A Better Headline (Score:5, Informative)

 A better headline is actually a paragraph header half way through TFA: